 Looking back on the website I see that there are suggested benefits such as Muscle Recovery and Improved Stamina.
-Are there any ingredients included which can have these effects?
+Are there any ingredients included that can have these effects?

-I’m specifically looking for ingredients which might have scientific evidence for increasing energy output, stamina, endurance or muscle recovery.
-Spirulina, Green tea and Cordyceps all have been examined for their potential to support human stamina, with the caffeine in Matcha Green Tea being the most likely to improve output in this area.
+I’m specifically looking for ingredients that might have scientific evidence for increasing energy output, stamina, endurance, or muscle recovery.
+Spirulina, Green tea, and Cordyceps all have been examined for their potential to support human stamina, with the caffeine in Matcha Green Tea being the most likely to improve output in this area.
 For muscle performance and soreness doses of around 2-7g of Spirulina have been recommended (CytoGreens contains 1665mg of 60% protein spirulina) (source).

-There are 900mg Green Tea included in this blend and there are thought to be (fat burning) benefits at a daily dose of around 500mg (source).
+There is 900mg Green Tea included in this blend and there are thought to be (fat burning) benefits at a daily dose of around 500mg (source).

 Panax Ginseng is also thought to have benefits in terms of improved muscle soreness after exercise and greater muscle gain at around 200-400mg daily.